richardgourley/property-manager-django-project/README.md

 ## MODELS

-## WHO IS IT FOR?

 ## SITE ADMIN
-- list_display used in PropertyAdmin to display all agents next to a property.
+- Property - add property details and assign agents to a property
-- Inlines used to allow adding and editing other models within property model admin page.
+- Office - add, modify office details
+- Agents - agents details added, assigned to an office
+- City - can be added and modified - each property has a city

 ## SITE PAGES